Visit South Carolina

 Tour The Oldest Landscaped Gardens In America

-The classic gardens begin with a imposing expanse of open lawn that gives way to manicured formal spaces, woods, and water.
+The classic gardens begin with an imposing expanse of open lawn that gives way to manicured formal spaces, woods, and water.
 Sweeping grass stairs, designed to mimic the stairs of the former plantation house, lead to two butterfly lakes and the Ashley River.
 The garden unfolds into lanes walled by trimmed trees and shrubs, past sundials,canals,reflection pools and shaded ponds where black swans drift.
 Des[ite the gardens formality, the site offers a relaxing atmosphere.
 Children romp in patches of sunlight.
 A young couple loll on a bench and sheep graze in the distance.

 A Peek At Plantation Life